jimmymalhan/code_master_platform/5.parsing_API/Requests-HTML/README.md

 ### Note: Check the contents of the website (on the browser)
 - write click on the contents of the website
-- click inspect > Elements
+- click inspect > Under Elements Tab